GilSasson/AI-DM/README.md

 You also need to create the binary field if the stock went up or down.
 I put an example of this at: https://docs.google.com/spreadsheets/d/1rQ1GEiL6GNBHTDOgl3GUqV-9oYZo5wVQ/edit?usp=sharing&ouid=106769834821210307801&rtpof=true&sd=true.
 You can perform this task for any of the five FAANG stocks, but a higher score will be given to a model that works on at least two of them.

+# Final project and Exam-Review are available in the following files

+StocksFinalProject.ipynb

+GilsExamReview.pdf